 An early piece of legislation, the 1906 American Antiquities Act, gave the president the power to make federal lands protected sites.
 Its intention was to stop the disturbance of prehistoric Native American grounds and ruins by the day’s treasure seekers, who were known as pot hunters because shards of pottery were prized finds.

 Lands described under the power of this act could no longer have artifacts removed freely because excavation of antiquities from such lands would require a permit.
 Known and marked historical sites, historical parks, and historical monuments are typically off limits to all metal detecting.

-The 1966 National Historic Preservation Act is a far-reaching work of preservation by the federal government, intended to protect historical and archeological sites.
+The 1966 National Historic Preservation Act is a far-reaching work of preservation by the federal government, intended to protect historical and archaeological sites.

 This created the National Register of Historic Places and although initially focused on structures, this act also impacts rural areas that may have historical significance and further promotes the stringent preservation and cataloging of Native American cultural items.

-The 1997 Archaeological Resources Protection Act further governs any excavation on federal and Native American lands and controls the removal of archeological artifacts from those sites.
+The 1997 Archaeological Resources Protection Act further governs any excavation on federal and Native American lands and controls the removal of archaeological artifacts from those sites.

 Laws vary from state to state, but all 50 allow metal detecting in some form on public lands.

 For example, Oregon’s department of Parks and Recreation maintains a list of dozens of sites that allow metal detecting without a permit.
 These spots include popular beach, field, and forested areas but exclude all protected archaeological sites.